mc-cat-tty/PlaceRank/README.md

 Final assignment of the "Gestione dell'informazione" course at University of Modena and Reggio Emilia.
 Academic year 2023-2024.

 ## Bringup
-In order to enjoy our not-so-SOTA search engine, the average user needs to run the following command in a shell where the Python interpreter is available:
+In order to enjoy our not-so-SOTA search engine, the average user needs to run the following commands in a shell where the Python interpreter is available:
 ```bash
 # INSTALL DEPENDENCIES
 python3 -m pip install -r requirements.txt